 Do you cringe at the thought of making your own pie dough?
-Do you run for the frozen aisle of the grocery to grab pre-made pie crusts for the freezer just in case?
-Relax.
-Read this post and your fears will wash away and you’ll be beaming like a proud baker as your guests enjoy your fabulous homemade pies.
+Do you run for the frozen aisle to grab pre-made pie crusts or call your local pie shop when it’s your turn to host Thanksgiving?
+Read this post and soon you’ll be beaming like a proud baker as your guests enjoy your fabulous homemade pies.

 What is Pie Doughaphobia?

 Acrophobia, claustrophobia, doughaphobia.
 I have successfully faced the demons of the first two phobias but am embarrassed to admit that until I started writing this blog, I was doughaphobic.
 I’ve alluded to this debilitating anxiety in previous posts (How Did Bubbe Bake It – Part 1) and now feel that I must face this phobia head on.
 But not alone.

 No, Cheryl Sternman Rule of the witty and wonderful blog 5 Second Rule and my very own dormant chef (aka hubby) have been right by my side either literally or figuratively.
 I am happy to share with you today that while I am not cured, I have faced the pie crust and did not let it crumble me.

 So for all of you who dial the emergency Marie Callender’s 911PIE number instead of creating your own pie at home, here are the top tips for pie dough novices and those suffering from an acute case of doughaphobia.
 If you have been asked to bake pies for a holiday dinner, such as Thanksgiving, and haven’t slept since the request came in, read this post.

 You can do it.
 For those of you who are pie crust experts already, please just head straight to the comments section and leave us your favorite tip or words of encouragement.
 It’s part of our 10-step plan to beat this lingering fear.